EventStore/documentation/docs/_posts/why-event-sourced-system-fail.md

 - Event Sourcing
 ---

-Watch Greg Young's talk "Why event-sourced systems fail" on Highload fwdays'20 online conference that was held on October 24, 2020.
+Watch Greg Young's talk _"Why event-sourced systems fail"+ on Highload fwdays'20 online conference that was held on October 24, 2020.

 <!-- more -->